 - (i) One CEU (eight credit hours) of Health Officer-approved training within the previous 12 months applicable to OSS installation.
-The CEUs shall be credit hours not used to meet previous CEU requirements. - (d) (id) Provide written verification of education or experience of installer applicant requirements listed in this Subsection; - (iie)(e) Provide evidence of compliance with the State of Washington Department of Labor and Industries requirements for the registration of contractors as found in RCW Chapter 18.27; - (f) Have no outstanding record drawings for installations completed in the previous 12 months; and - (geg) Pay all fees applicable to installer certification. - (56) On-Site Sewage System Pumper. -Applicants for certification as an OSS pumper, to pump septage from an on-site sewage system, holding tank, or portable toilet shall: - (a) Submit an approved application on a form provided by the Health Department; - (b) Pass a written or field examination approved by the Health Officer the WOSSA O&M Level 1 certification examination, or equivalent; - (c) Demonstrate any combination of training that is determined by the Health Officer to be equivalent to: - (i) Six months of full-time employment within the preceding three years as a certified septic system pumper in any other Washington state health jurisdiction. - (ii) One CEU of Health Officer-approved training applicable to septage pumping, transportation and disposal; - (d) Provide a performance bond executed by a surety company that meets the following requirements: - (i) Be in a sum of \$20,000; - (ii) Be executed by a surety company authorized to do business in the State of Washington; - (iii) Be conditioned that the holder of the pumper's certificate, in performing work governed by these rules and regulations, shall exercise all reasonable care and
+The CEUs shall be credit hours not used to meet previous CEU requirements. - (d) Provide written verification of installer applicant requirements listed in this Subsection; - (e) Provide evidence of compliance with the State of Washington Department of Labor and Industries requirements for the registration of contractors as found in RCW Chapter 18.27; - (f) Have no outstanding record drawings for installations completed in the previous 12 months; and - (g) Pay all fees applicable to installer certification. - (6) On-Site Sewage System Pumper.
+Applicants for certification as an OSS pumper, to pump septage from an on-site sewage system, holding tank, or portable toilet shall: - (a) Submit an approved application on a form provided by the Health Department; - (b) Pass the WOSSA O&M Level 1 certification examination, or equivalent; - (c) Demonstrate any combination of training that is determined by the Health Officer to be equivalent to: - (i) Six months of full-time employment within the preceding three years as a certified septic system pumper in any other Washington state health jurisdiction. - (ii) One CEU of Health Officer-approved training applicable to septage pumping, transportation and disposal; - (d) Provide a performance bond executed by a surety company that meets the following requirements: - (i) Be in a sum of \$20,000; - (ii) Be executed by a surety company authorized to do business in the State of Washington; - (iii) Be conditioned that the holder of the pumper's certificate, in performing work governed by these rules and regulations, shall exercise all reasonable care and skill, and shall comply with all the terms and conditions of all applicable laws, ordinances and regulations and cover the cost of clean-up of accidental or improper discharges of septage; - (iv) Be kept in effect during the period of time for which the pumper's certificate is issued; - (v) Remain in force for one year following cancellation of or termination of a pumper's certificate; and - (vi) Be in a form satisfactory to the Skagit County Prosecuting Attorney;

-- skillskill, and shall comply with all the terms and conditions of all applicable laws, ordinances and regulations and cover the cost of clean-up of accidental or improper discharges of septage; - (iv) Be kept in effect during the period of time for which the pumper's certificate is issued; - (v) Remain in force for one year following cancellation of or termination of a pumper's certificate; and - (vi) Be in a form satisfactory to the Skagit County Prosecuting Attorney; - (e) Provide written verification of pumper applicant requirements listed in this Subsection; - (f) Have no outstanding pump reports for septage pumping completed in the previous 12 months; and - (gf) Pay all fees applicable to pumper certification. - (76) On-Site Sewage System Operation and Maintenance Specialist.
-Applicants for certification as an operations and maintenance specialist shall: - (a) Submit an approved application form Apply for certification on a form provided by the Health Department; - (b) Pass a written examination approved by the Health Officer; - (i) A level 1 installer must pass the WOSSA O&M Level 1 examination, or equivalent. - (ii) A level 2 installer must pass the WOSSA O&M Level 2 examination, or equivalent. - (c) Demonstrate any combination of training that is determined by the Health Officer to be equivalent to:
+- (e) Provide written verification of pumper applicant requirements listed in this Subsection; - (f) Have no outstanding pump reports for septage pumping completed in the previous 12 months; and - (g) Pay all fees applicable to pumper certification. - (7) On-Site Sewage System Operation and Maintenance Specialist.
+Applicants for certification as an operations and maintenance specialist shall: - (a) Submit an approved application form provided by the Health Department; - (b) Pass a written examination approved by the Health Officer; - (i) A level 1 installer must pass the WOSSA O&M Level 1 examination, or equivalent. - (ii) A level 2 installer must pass the WOSSA O&M Level 2 examination, or equivalent. - (c) Demonstrate any combination of training that is determined by the Health Officer to be equivalent to one of the following:

-- (i) Four CEUs of Health Officer-approved classroom training; - (ii) Thirty-two hours of training related to the operation, monitoring monitoring, or maintenance of OSS within the preceding five years; or - (iii) Two years of full-time equivalent2 experience providing OSS operation, monitoring, and maintenance services within the preceding five years; or
+- (i) Four CEUs of Health Officer-approved training; - (ii) Thirty-two hours of training related to the operation, monitoring, or maintenance of OSS within the preceding five years; or - (iii) Two years of full-time equivalent experience providing OSS operation, monitoring, and maintenance services within the preceding five years;

-- (i) Eight CEUs of Health Office-approved training; - (ii) Sixty-four hours of training related to operation, monitoring, or maintenance of OSS within the preceding five years; or - (iii) Four years of full-time equivalent experience providing OSS operation, monitoring, and maintenance services within the preceding six years.

-(iv) Documented training and experience must include proficiency with mounds, drip irrigation, and company specific approval for individual proprietary systems.
+- (i) Eight CEUs of Health Office-approved training; - (ii) Sixty-four hours of training related to operation, monitoring, or maintenance of OSS within the preceding five years; or - (iii) Four years of full-time equivalent experience providing OSS operation, monitoring, and maintenance services within the preceding six years; and - (iv) Documented training and experience must include proficiency with mounds, drip irrigation, and company specific approval for individual proprietary systems.